-Ci75m Wireless Notebook Mouse review
+Ci75m Wireless Notebook Mouse full review

 After wrestling open the Kensington Ci75m Wireless Notebook Mouse’s hideously wasteful and dangerously sharp-edged plastic packaging, you’re greeted by a pleasant surprise: Not only are the sleek, slim mouse’s two AAA batteries included, but they’re brand-name alkalines and not cheapo lead-acid no-names.
 What’s more, they slip easily into the Ci75m due to its magnetic latch, which makes popping it open a cinch.

 When open, the Ci75m reveals its dual nature: coiled inside is a two-foot USB cable that can be used in case of the unexpected demise of those batteries, or if you should find yourself in an RF-forbidden zone.
 The USB dongle that enables the mouse’s 27MHz wireless RF connectivity is nestled in a slot on the Ci75m’s underside.

 The dongle doubles as the connection point for the USB cable’s mini-USB jack, and slipping it into its in-mouse slot for travelling puts the Ci75m to sleep—a nice touch.

 The next surprise, however, is less pleasant.
 Kensington’s excellent MouseWorks software is not included in the package, and for good reason: it doesn’t work with the Ci75m.
 You’re limited instead to Mac OS X’s Keyboard & Mouse System Preferences pane, which allows control over only the right-click/left-click behavior of the Ci75m’s two buttons, plus adjustment of tracking, scrolling, and double-clicking speed.
 Also, you can’t assign an alternate behaviour to the scroll-wheel button; clicking it is hardwired by Mac OS X to activate Exposé, which is better than nothing.